4paradigm/OpenMLDB/README.md

 * **AI Optimization**

     OpenMLDB is designed for optimizing AI scenarios.
 For storage we design the efficient data structure to storage features which gets better the utilization of space and performance than the similar products.
-For computation we provide the usual methods for table join and the UDF/UDAF for most machine learning scenarios.
+For computation, we provide the usual methods for table join and the UDF/UDAF for most machine learning scenarios.

 * **Easy To Use**